 In December 2015 I started attending gatherings, but since I still didn’t have much experience in my faith, it was a strain for me in gatherings quite a bit of the time.
 I didn’t have my own practical experience of God’s genuine existence until later, after going through a couple of things, and then I verified from within my heart that Almighty God is the one true God, and He is always by my side.

 It was a Friday afternoon and I just had one art class left before I was done and could go home.
 A classmate suddenly said to me: “Let’s skip our last class and go downtown to have some food and window-shop.
 I heard there’s a new seafood restaurant that’s really good.”
 Hearing this, I was tempted—I hadn’t had anything to eat for lunch and I was really hungry.
 My stomach was growling, egging me on, almost as if it was pushing me to go to the seafood restaurant.
 But I was still hesitant.
 I’d never skipped a class—what if I was caught?
 But then I thought: Xiao Li, a student in our class, skipped even important classes and had done it so many times without being found out, so I wouldn’t be caught either.
 So, I agreed to go with my classmate and asked my art teacher to excuse my absence, saying that I had to go to the doctor that afternoon and needed to leave early.
 Then my classmate and I took a taxi downtown to window-shop and eat, and I didn’t get home until eight or nine that evening.
 After getting back, I got an email from a teacher in charge of international students asking me to bring documentation from my visit to the doctor in the next class day.
 Seeing that, I panicked, and rushed to discuss it with classmates.
 One said: “You don’t have to give the teacher any documentation.
 That’s private.”
 I felt that what she said was right, but since I was in the wrong in this matter, I felt embarrassed to indignantly argue on my own behalf.
 So then I asked the auntie who was my landlord to help me think of something to do.
 She told me to go to the supervisor and admit my error.
 Hearing what she said, my heart was tied up in knots—I didn’t know if I should admit fault or continue with my deception.
 I tossed and turned that night, unable to sleep.
 I wanted to go admit my fault, but I was afraid of what my teacher and classmates would think of me, that the positive image I usually maintained would be destroyed in the blink of an eye.
 In the midst of my pain, I came before God in prayer and seeking, and then saw this passage of God’s words: “But deceitful people do not act this way.
 They live based on the philosophy of Satan and their deceitful nature and substance.
 They have to be cautious in everything they do lest others have something on them; in everything they do, they have to use their own methods, and their own deceitful and crooked manipulation, to cover up their true face, for fear that sooner or later they’ll give themselves away—and when they do show their true colors, they try to turn things around.
 When they try to turn things around, there are times when it’s not so easy, and when they can’t, they start getting anxious.
 They’re afraid that others will see through them; when that happens, they feel they’ve shamed themselves, and then they have to think of ways to say something to retrieve the situation. … In their minds, they’re always thinking about how to prevent you misunderstanding them.
 And so they go over and over it in their head, and bring it up in discussions with others.
 They’re always putting on a front, so that you don’t think they’re that kind of person, or you don’t think that’s what they meant, so that you think they’re good” (“To Be an Honest Person, You Should Lay Yourself Open to Others” in Records of Christ’s Talks).
 One after another, God’s words exposed my inner thinking, just like a light had suddenly shone on the shadow side of my heart, exposing it to the light, leaving me terribly ashamed and with nowhere to hide.
 It’s true!
-I skipped class and lied, and after the fact not only did I not take the initiative to admit my error, but I racked my brains to think of a way to cover up for my lie, to cover up.
+I skipped class and lied, and after the fact not only did I not take the initiative to admit my error, but I racked my brains to think of a way to cover up for my lie, to cover up the truth.
 I didn’t feel the slightest guilt or remorse.
 I even felt that the teacher in charge of international students should mind his own business.
 Oh!
 That kind of behavior was me rebelling against God; it disgusts God!
 Not a one of my thoughts or deeds was remotely in accord with God’s requirements—how could I be a person of faith?
 No, I couldn’t act according to nonbelievers’ solutions to problems.
 I had to repent to God and act according to His requirements.
 I had to speak honestly, and be an honest person.

 So, the next class day I went to the teacher and admitted my error of skipping class.
 I was shocked when the teacher in charge didn’t criticize me at all, but instead said I was very honest and that it was good to be able to admit to a mistake!
 But there still had to be a punishment for skipping class, so the teacher gave me detention for one class period after classes let out, so that I could think about my mistake.
 Although I received a very small punishment for skipping class and lying, what I experienced was God’s protection for me.
 In a later gathering, I shared this in fellowship with my sister.
 After hearing this, she read this passage of God’s words for me: “If you’s rule, then you have to believe that the things that happen every day, be they good or bad, are not random occurrences.
 It is not that someone is intentionally hard on you or targeting you; it is actually all arranged and orchestrated by God.
 What does God orchestrate these things for?
 It is not to reveal your shortcomings for everyone to see or to expose you; exposing you is not the end goal.
 The end goal is to perfect you and save you.
 How does God do that?
 Firstly, He makes you aware of your own corrupt disposition, your nature and essence, your shortcomings, and what you lack.
 Only by understanding these things in your heart can you pursue the truth and gradually cast off your corrupt disposition.
 This is the opportunity that God provides you with” (“To Attain the Truth, You Must Learn From the People, Matters, and Things Around You” in Records of Christ’s Talks).
 Through fellowship on God’s words I came to understand why nothing happened even though my classmates had skipped class so many times, but I was found out by the teacher the very first time.
 It was indeed God’s rule.
 God set up an environment in a practical way to expose me, judge me, and chastise me; it was to have me understand my own satanic nature and my dispositions of lying and cheating, and thus pursue the truth, be an honest person, and live out a human likeness.
 This was God’s love and for me!
 In the past, everyone would praise me for being a good kid so I always thought that was the case, but through the revelation of the facts and being judged and exposed by God’s words, I finally realized the crookedness and deceitfulness of my own nature.
 I was able to brazenly lie and cheat, and I was of really small stature; I could follow along with unbelievers at any time, any place, and live within a corrupt disposition, shaming God’s name.
 The teacher gave me detention—although I suffered a bit in the flesh, it made me remember this lesson, and I wouldn’t lie or cheat in the future.
 If I had been successful in skipping class that time I would have wanted to do it again when faced with tests and temptation after that.
 Then, I would just lie and lie, become more and more slippery and deceitful, and in the end I’d be completely carried off by Satan.
 By that time God wouldn’t even acknowledge me because He loves and saves honest people.
 He hates and eliminates deceitful people.
 At that moment I finally saw clearly what great harm lying does, and I also saw how critical, how important it is to be an honest person!